tokay-lang/tokay/README.md

 - Internally implements a memoizing packrat parsing algorithm
 - Memory safe due its implementation in [Rust](https://rust-lang.org) without any unsafe calls
 - Dynamic lists and dicts
-- Enabling awk-style one-liners in combination with other scripts and programs
+- Enabling awk-style one-liners in combination with other tools
+- Generic functions and parselets (coming soon)
+- Interoperability with other shell commands (coming soon)

 There are plenty of further features planned, see [todo.md](todo.md) for details.